gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_069_runway_prompt.md

-Runway Generation Prompt — Scene 069: Jack Keller’s Ride
+# Runway Generation Prompt — Scene 069: Jack Keller’s Ride

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Title: Jack Keller’s Ride
 Location: Outskirts of Greater London, suburban roads and countryside